Kansas Foster Care Payment Rates: What Foster Parents Are Paid in 2025

 - Any agreed-upon services

-Families who do not negotiate a fair subsidy before finalization lose the opportunity permanently.
-The agreement can be reviewed later if the child's needs change significantly, but the baseline amount set at finalization is difficult to increase.
+Families who do not negotiate the initial subsidy before finalization generally lose the opportunity to establish that initial amount later.
+A separate review may be available if the child's needs change significantly, but the baseline amount set at finalization is difficult to increase.

 Non-Recurring Adoption Expense Reimbursement